 You may end this Effect prematurely as a Free Action.

-The Scribe's Favor, when dipped in a bottle of metallic silver ink, will draw in the full bottle, turning its feather silver colored.
-Mike can then scribe a rune onto a device that becomes an integral part of its fit and finish, clearly visible but looking as though it belongs, and remaining for 24 hours before fading.
+The Scribe's Favor has absorbed enough silver ink to change its nature, turning its feather silver colored.
+When touched to a device, much like it does with flesh, a drop of its ink spreads out, forming a runic design that becomes an integral part of the device's fit and finish, clearly visible but looking as though it belongs, and remaining for 24 hours before fading.
 While so marked, items are immensely stronger, as well as simply being better at their intended uses.
 Cars drive smoother and never run out of gas, pots or utensils are easier to cook with and seem to make better food.
 Tools work smoother and make repairs easier.
 Even Mike's "Attitude-Adjusting Wrench" seems to hit harder, especially on beasties with some special weakness.

-Exert your Mind (unless you win a coin flip) and spend a minute.
+Exert your Mind and spend 1 Action.
 Select a non-Alien Device within arm's reach.
-You must use up a 15g bottle of conductive silver ink in order to activate this Effect.
 Cannot be used to improve Armor.

 Lasts the next day.
 Your target receives 2 extra dice to all actions taken for its intended use.
 Attacking with an upgraded weapon grants +2 Weapon Damage instead of additional dice.
 While it is upgraded, the item cannot be destroyed.